liberland/laws/drafting/drafts/police-law.md

 2. In all matters, Armed Agencies shall exercise their powers prudently, professionally and adhering to the rules of due Administrative Process as applicable to their situation.
 3. Armed Agencies shall never abuse their authority against individuals.
 Under no circumstances shall Armed Agencies infringe upon the liberties and rights enshrined in the Constitution of Liberland.

-#### Article 2: Security Commission
+### Article 2: The Security Commission
+#### Section 1: Creation and Purpose
-1) The Minister of Interior shall establish the Security Commission of Liberland (hereinafter referred to as the "Security Commission"), which shall serve to set up the organisational structure within the limits of this law and shall draft and enforce the processes and rules for all Armed Agencies in Liberland.
+The Minister of Interior shall establish the Security Commission of Liberland (hereinafter referred to as the "Security Commission").
+The Security Commission shall be responsible for establishing the organizational structure of all Armed Agencies within the boundaries of this law.
+It shall also be tasked with drafting and enforcing processes and rules applicable to all Armed Agencies in Liberland.

+#### Section 2: Composition
-2)  The Security Commission shall consist of four Commissioners, each appointed for four consecutive Election Terms, with each having an equal say.
-The Commissioners shall be:
+The Security Commission shall be composed of four Commissioners, each appointed for four consecutive Election Terms, with each Commissioner having equal authority.
+The Commissioners shall be as follows:
-a) a Supreme Court Justice nominated by the Chief Justice and appointed by the President;
+a) A Supreme Court Justice, nominated by the Chief Justice and appointed by the President;
-b) a representative of the Ministry of Justice nominated by the Minister of Justice and appointed by the President;
+b) A representative of the Ministry of Justice, nominated by the Minister of Justice and appointed by the President;
-c) a Senator nominated by the Senate and appointed by the President; and
+c) A Senator, nominated by the Senate and appointed by the President; and
-d) a former senior Agent of an Armed Agency with distinguished skills and an impeccable reputation, nominated by the Minister of Interior and appointed by the President.
+d) A former senior Agent of an Armed Agency, distinguished by exceptional skills and an unblemished reputation, nominated by the Minister of Interior and appointed by the President.

+#### Section 3: Duties and Restrictions
-3) The Commissioners shall perform their duties as part of their original office and shall not become Agents of an Armed Agency.
-If a Commissioner cannot be found, their replacement shall be a Member of Congress.
+1) The Commissioners shall perform their duties in their original capacities and shall not become Agents of an Armed Agency.
+In the event that a Commissioner cannot be found, their replacement shall be a Member of Congress.
-3) The Security Commission shall draft and adopt internal policies and regulations concerning the following matters:
+2) The Security Commission shall draft and adopt internal policies and regulations concerning the following matters:
-a) institutional planning and research;
+a) Institutional planning and research;
-b) budgeting;
+b) Budgeting;
-c) policy evaluation;
+c) Policy evaluation;
-d) professional behavior codes, uniforms, and official commendation of all Security Personnel;
+d) Professional behavior codes, uniforms, and official commendation of all Security Personnel;
-e) collection, arrangement, and analysis of information on criminal proceeds, and provision of such information to relevant organizations;
+e) Collection, arrangement, and analysis of information on criminal proceeds, and provision of such information to relevant organizations;
-f) liaising with the International Criminal Police Organisation, police authorities of other countries, and other international organizations related to policing;
+f) Liaising with the International Criminal Police Organisation, police authorities of other countries, and other international organizations related to policing;
-g) international criminal investigation assistance;
+g) International criminal investigation assistance;
-h) international disaster relief activities;
+h) International disaster relief activities;
-i) maintenance and management of Security educational facilities and other affairs related to Security education;
+i) Maintenance and management of Security educational facilities and other affairs related to Security education;
-j) maintenance and management of Security communication facilities and other affairs related to Security communication;
+j) Maintenance and management of Security communication facilities and other affairs related to Security communication;
-k) information technology analysis, including investigative analysis of electronic information processing systems and electronic data;
+k) Information technology analysis, including investigative analysis of electronic information processing systems and electronic data;
-l) maintenance and management of criminal identification facilities and other affairs related to criminal identification;
+l) Maintenance and management of criminal identification facilities and other affairs related to criminal identification;
-m) criminal statistics;
+m) Criminal statistics;
 n) Armed Agency equipment;
-o) standards of appointment, performance of duties, and activities of Armed Agency personnel; and
+o) Standards of appointment, performance of duties, and activities of Armed Agency personnel; and
-p) necessary inspections related to the performance of Security affairs.
+p) Necessary inspections related to the performance of Security affairs.

 ### Article 3: The Liberland Community Watch
 #### Section 1: Authority of the Watch